3 Ways To Stay Healthy Through Winter

-For most of the continental U.S., falling temperatures and the change in seasons mean the approach of the holidays and fun fall activities such as pumpkin picking and hayrides.
-But unfortunately it also means the advent of cold and flu season, which can be aggravated by the additional hours of darkness and decreased outdoor activity.
-Here’s a few helpful tips to keep your immune system strong and stay healthy until springtime:
+As temperatures drop and seasons change in most parts of the continental U.S., it signifies the arrival of the holidays and enjoyable fall activities like pumpkin picking and hayrides.
+However, it also brings the onset of cold and flu season, exacerbated by longer hours of darkness and reduced outdoor engagement.
+To help you maintain a strong immune system and stay healthy until springtime, here are some valuable tips to consider:

 The high majority of doctors and nutritionists concur that It’s extremely important to maintain a balanced diet through the winter months.
 The holidays often involve a lot of communal and celebratory meals.
 Don’t overdo the sugary treats as sugar suppresses the immune system!
 Do eat plenty of vegetables, protein, and fruits high in vitamin C. Make sure to stay hydrated as well; in the winter it’s easy to forget about drinking the water that you might normally drink in warmer weather.
 You may want to take a vitamin D or fish oil supplement to boost your T-cells and help ward off infection; getting plenty of sunlight can also stimulate vitamin D production though often this can be in short supply in winter.